jax-ml/jax/docs/201/shard-map.md

 ![Profile of an all-gather matmul without overlap.](../_static/shard_map_08_profile_of_an_all_gather_matmul_without_overlap.png)

-We can get compute/communication overlap if instead of calling `all_gather` we basically inline our above implementation of `all_gather` in terms of `ppermute`, then interleave steps of the gather permutation with local matrix
+We can get compute/communication overlap if instead of calling `all_gather` we inline our above implementation of `all_gather` in terms of `ppermute`, then interleave steps of the gather permutation with local matrix
 multiplies:

 ```{code-cell}